humphd/desktop/README.md

 Based on this it looks like our bug is the result of the old code relying on a check for reference equality only, and calling `setState()` for the case that the `props` object is changed, even if the values are the same.
 Why would that matter?

+## Debugging using `console.log()`

-Let's add some more debugging info to help us understand.
+Let's add some debug logging to help us understand what's going on in this case.
 We know that this is somehow happening when the two ways of checking for equality differ, and we also have some info about the `props`.
-But what is going on with the component's state?
-Let's dump all of that to the console and find out:
+But what is going on with the [component's `state`](https://reactjs.org/docs/faq-state.html)?
+Let's dump all of that info to the console and find out:

 ```ts
 /* Test for the case that the old code and new code differ */